IgniteUI/indigo-design-docfx/en/style/typography.md

 <img class="responsive-img" src="../images/typography_custom4.png" srcset="../images/typography_custom4@2x.png 2x"/>

-Then, in the `Libraries` panel click on the `+` icon to the right of `Character Styles` to create the style and give it an appropriate name.
+Then, in the `Libraries` panel, click on the `+` icon to the right of `Character Styles` to create the style and give it an appropriate name.

 <img class="responsive-img" src="../images/typography_custom5.png" srcset="../images/typography_custom5@2x.png 2x"/>